-Foundation problems and roof damaged tend to go hand and hand.
+How often do you think about the connection between your home’s foundation and its roof?
+Foundation problems and roof damage tend to go hand and hand.
 Your roof and foundation may be far apart, but they are definitely connected.
-Many homes in the Dallas area experience roof damage due to their foundation problems.
+Many homes in the Dallas area experienced roof damage due to their foundation problems.

 But for what reason are most homeowners totally unaware of these symptoms?
 A wide combination of reasons is to blame for that.